Not just bed bugs, cockroaches found at government office in Ottawa

 "Dealing with pests in this building is nothing new for us.
 Bed bugs were first reported and treated on the first floor of the building in March and April 2018".

+Late Friday, the government confirmed bedbugs were first detected at 350 King Edward in late March of 2018.
+The government says they detected another infestation in September of 2018, and then again in August of this year.

 Workers at the building -- both civil servants and contractors -- were moved to different work stations that were deemed bed bug free after the latest infestation.
-SSC says employees were also offered additional assistance, but the agency didn't say what that was.
+SSC says employees were also offered additional assistance, through the employee assistance program and through info sessions for staff and contractors.
+They were also given materials from Ottawa Public Health on how to prevent the spread of bedbugs.

 Bed bugs were virtually eradicated in North America in the 1950s, but made a resurgence in the late 1990s.

-Note: UPDATED: It gets worse: cockroaches also found at bed bug infested government office in Ottawa